truust-io/docs.truust.io/content/payment-flows.md

 Truust is built following a transaction based flow. **Every movement registered on the platform must be associated with an order** and it must follows the standard lifecycle.

+By default, our platform will require an `order` **with a previously created buyer and seller**, following a one to one relationship.
+This order will have two more relationships: a `payin` and a `payout`.

 ## Order Lifecycle

 Every order follows a standard life-cycle.
 You need to check and understand how this life-cycle will fit into your platform.
 Order statuses can help you understand where your money is in the order lifecycle.